 About two weeks before the first semester began in June 1997, I conducted an in-house "SEANBC Poll" among the new students to secure information about their life stories, their callings, and expectations.
 The inquiry had seven questions: How did you become a Christian?
-What is one tangible evidence of your new life?
+What is one, tangible evidence of your new life?
 What are your expectations in coming to SEANBC?
 What teaching and learning styles do you most enjoy?
 What teaching and learning styles do you least enjoy?
-What courses of study do you think would be most helpful to your future ministry?
-What courses of study do you think would be least helpful to your future ministry?
+What courses of study do you think would be most enjoy?
+What reaching and learning styles do you least enjoy?
+What courses of study do you think would be least enjoy?
+What courses of study do you think would be least enjoy?
 The responses have helped greatly to shape not only the content and method of teaching; they have also helped prepare the students and teachers for meaningful teaching/learning process.

 Preparation refers to the activity that Thomas Groome calls "an invitation to the students to name their present action in response to the particular focus of the unit" (1980:208).
 Such an invitation to the students may be in the form of questions.
 The use of questions has proven to be a helpful method of preparing the students to become active participants in the teaching/learning process.
 According to Robert H. Stein, Jesus was successful in eliciting responses (verbal and nonverbal) from the audience through the use of questions.
-Raising questions in a variety of ways and within a variety of situations, "Jesus forced his audience to become involved in the learning process" (1989:23).
+Raising questions in a variety of ways and within a variety of situations,

+"Jesus forced his audience to become involved in the learning process" (1989:23).
 As a result, Jesus was not only able to prepare his students to participate in the learning process, he also forced them to think about what he or they were saying using questions on many occasions.
 As the teaching/learning process progresses, the students express their reactions, feelings, sentiments, overt activity, valuing, meaning making, understanding, beliefs, relationship, and the like.
 The goal here is to elicit an expression (verbal and nonverbal) of the students' knowledge which arises from their personal engagement in the world.
 Such an invitation to the students to participate in the teaching/learning process helps pave the way for the teacher to create a friendly and relational environment that is conducive for learning to take place.

-In the Thai context, a friendly and relational environment is normally initiated by Khune Kruu or the educated one, a Thai word for teacher.
-Suntaree Komin, a Thai educator says when the teacher begins to show the "humanistic oriented values" such as gratefulness, care-consideration, kindness, forgiveness, mutual helpfulness, and obedience-respectfulness, the students have confidence and feel empowered to participate in the teaching/learning process.
+In the Thai context, the Khune Kruu, or the educated one (a Thai word for teacher), normally initiates a friendly and relational environment.
+Thai educator Suntaree Komin says when the teacher begins to show "humanistic oriented values" such as gratefulness, care-consideration, kindness, forgiveness, mutual helpfulness, and obedience-respectfulness, students experience confidence and feel empowered to participate in the teaching/learning process.
 This is because, according to Komin, such values shown by a teacher are usually characteristic of the common people, the less educated ones.
-The highly educated people are often perceived and characterized by "a concern for self, striving for success in life, and a high sense of ego esteem" which suggests a widespread social gap between the two (1990:60).
+Highly educated people are often perceived and characterized by "a concern for self, striving for success in life, and a high sense of ego esteem" which suggests a widespread social gap between the two (1990:60).
 When a teacher makes an attempt to bridge such a gap and shows the reversal of their role and status, he or she, in effect, creates within the students what Freire calls a new sense of "partnership in learning" (1995 [1970]:56-61).